The widely popular doctrine of a pre-tribulation rapture hinges on four basic doctrines:

 Points to Ponder

-I cannot begin to address the flaws with the four doctrines upon which a pre-tribulation rapture is based in this short article.
-However, I can make a few comments on each of the four doctrines.
-If you care to investigate my findings on various aspects of this matter, please look up the references provided.
+I can only begin to address the flaws with the four doctrines upon which a pre-tribulation rapture is based in this short article.
+My few comments on each of the four doctrines will give you a starting point from which to begin your own study.
+If you care to investigate my findings more closely, please look up the references provided.

 Doctrine #1: Even though the Jews reject Jesus as the Messiah, they are still God’s chosen people.
 Therefore, God has to fulfill all of the promises that He made to ancient Israel because God always keeps His promises.